donno2048/Rosehip-L/README.md

 ## How to install:

-download the project, extract the folder then:
+download the project from the releases section or [go there directly](https://github.com/donno2048/Rosehip-L/releases), extract the folder then:

 Open command line in the folder